blox-eng/blox.bg/content/pages/index.md

       - title: Blueprint
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
-          Your dream is now a plan on paper, ready to be built.
+          We help you put your dream into a tangible plan.
+Connecting the dream world to the real word.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image